 A sexual and reproductive health plan for Melbourne’s west

-Melbourne’s west is lagging behind the rest of the state on a range of sexual and reproductive health indicators.
+Melbourne’s west is lagging behind the rest of the state on a range of sexual and reproductive health indicators:

 Action for Equity’s vision is a community where everyone has the:

-- Freedom to express their sexuality
+- Freedom to express their gender, sex, sexuality and individuality

 Current Action for Equity partners

 - Centre for Culture, Ethnicity and Health

 - IPC Health

 - North Western Melbourne Primary Health Network

 - Victorian Government Department of Education and Training